 Why feed cats blueberries?

-Blueberries are considered a superfood, they are packed with nutrients which provide a number of health benefits.
+Blueberries are considered a superfood, they are packed with nutrients that provide several health benefits.

 - Antioxidants may help protect cells against damage from free radicals.